By Scott Berkun, November 15, 2005

 Here are some questions that help sort out value:

-Every tool has an implied morality.
-There is a value system that every machine, program, or website has built into it that’s comprehendible if you look carefully.
+Many tools have an implied morality.
+There is a value system that every machine, program, or website has built into it that’s comprehensible if you look carefully.
 As two polarizing examples, look at these two things: a machine gun and a wheelchair.

 Both of these have very clear purposes in mind and behind each purpose is a set of values.
 The wheelchair is designed to support someone.
 The machine gun is designed to kill someone (or several someones).